Research & Wireframing

 The conceptual sketches explored different interfaces to punch in.
 It was important that we didn’t allow for single tap actions for punching.
 We didn’t want an accidental tap to trigger a punch.

 The enhanced wireframes allowed me to present concepts clearer to stakeholders.
-Swipe, hold, drag were the punch actions presented.
+Swipe, hold, drag were the punch actions presented to stakeholders.

 Ultimately, we decided on the ‘spider’ UI where the user drags the time to the punch action they need.
 When using time and attendance systems, it’s important to limit mistakes on punches.
 More mistakes = admins spending more time correcting.
 The deliberate drag would help eliminate punch errors.